briatte/ggnet/README.md

 ![French MPs on Twitter](example1.png)

 A plot of Twitter connexions between 339 French MPs currently in office, colored by parliamentary groups and quartile-weighted by degree.
+See [`functions.R`][fn] for network exploration routines.

 Data assembled by scraping a few web sources in May 2013 with the help of [Jonathan Chibois][jc] and Benjamin Ooghe-Tabanou from [Regards Citoyens][rc].

-See [my blog post at Polit'bistro][pb] for data construction details and [`functions.R`][fn] for a few exploratory tools.
+My [blog post at Polit'bistro][pb] has more details.

 [bc]: http://coulmont.com/index.php?s=d%C3%A9put%C3%A9s
 [jc]: http://laspic.hypotheses.org/
 [rc]: http://www.regardscitoyens.org/
 [eg]: http://freakonometrics.blog.free.fr/index.php?post/Twitter-deputes
-[fn]: descriptives.R
+[fn]: functions.R
 [pb]: http://politbistro.hypotheses.org/1752

-The `ggnet()` function returns a `ggplot` object, in which nodes are represented by points that can be colored and/or weighted.
-The network above can therefore be set to look like this:
+The `ggnet()` function returns a `ggplot` object in which nodes are represented by points that can be colored and/or weighted.
+The network above can therefore be set to look like this when the nodes are weighted by indegree:

 ![](example2.png)

 		ggnet(net, size = 6, segment.size = 0, weight = "indegree", legend = "none") +
 		  geom_density2d()

-The node groups can be any vector containing as many items as there are nodes in the network.
+The node colors are set through a group variable colored by a discrete palette.
+Node groups can be any vector containing as many items as there are nodes in the network.
 Hence, to verify that the dual structure shown above corresponds to the left-right party divide:

 ![](example3.png)